asdf-format/asdf/README.rst

      'random': <array (unloaded) shape: [100] dtype: float64>, 'sequence': <array (unloaded) shape: [100] dtype: int64>}

-The tree is simply a Python dictionary, and nodes are accessed like any other dictionary entry:
+The tree is simply a Python :class:`dict`, and nodes are accessed like any other dictionary entry:

 .. code:: python